adacountylightfoot/adacountylightfoot.github.io/_pages/equipment.md

 #### MURS-capable Handheld Radio

 Many members of our unit are licensed HAM radio operators.
 We use simplex frequencies for communicating in the field.
-If you are not yet licensed, we suggest that you start with an inexpensive, MURS-capable radio.
+If you are not yet licensed, we suggest that you start with an inexpensive, MURS-capable radio like the [UV-5R][uv5r].
 These are NOT the "walkie-talkies" that you can purchase at local hardware or sporting good stores (although anything is better than nothing).
 They are relatively inexpensive and work for close-range communications.

 #### Sidearm

 While a sidearm is not required, many prefer to have a back-up weapon.
 Much like the rifle, a common caliber is suggested, and most opt for `9MM` or `.45acp`.
 Invest in a good holster that can be attached to your other gear, and a minimum of 3 extra magazines.

 [standards]: {{ '/assets/pdf/Light_Foot_Militia_Standards_2020.pdf' | relative_url }}
+[uv5r]: {{ '/assets/pdf/uv5r.pdf' | relative_url }}